 Under the No Action Alternative, TVA would not acquire new ROW to construct the proposed transmission lines, expand existing ROW, or construct new access roads.
-Therefore, there would be no change in local demographics, socioeconomic conditions, or community services, and there would be no impacts to environmental justice populations in association with the proposed action.
+Therefore, there would be no change in local demographics, socioeconomic conditions, or community services in association with the proposed action.